mo7amedaliEbaid/dart-flutter-interview-questions-preparation/extra1.md

 - Complexity of Time: The running time of a program as a function of the size of the input is known as time complexity.
 - Complexity of Space: Space complexity examines algorithms based on how much space they require to fulfil their tasks.
 In the early days of computers, space complexity analysis was crucial (when storage space on the computer was limited).

+- What is asynchronous programming?
+- Allows tasks to be excuted independntly and concurrently without waiting for each other to complete ,
+- It inables a non-blocking operations , allowing a program to continue processing other tasks while waiting for certain operations to finish.